ARM-software/acle/morello/morello.md

 Predefined macros, built-in functions

 ### Latest release and defects report

-The specifications in this document are in experimental format.
-[Official Release] (https://github.com/ARM-software/acle/releases/latest).

 For the latest release of this document, see the [ACLE project on GitHub](https://github.com/ARM-software/acle).